-Mature celery plants can survive light frosts with temperature between 28-32 degrees Fahrenheit.
+Mature celery plants can survive light frosts with temperatures above 32 degrees Fahrenheit.
 Heavy frosts can damage the leaves and stems and cause the plant to die back quickly.
 Young celery plants can be damaged by light frosts.
 Plant celery in late summer to give them the growing time over winter to develop strong stems.
 Pick them before the coldest winter days to avoid frost damage.

 Celery Can Survive Light Frost